 Space Works explores and tests our relationship with outer space.
 It consists of contemporary artworks addressing the themes of hope and opportunity as well as the threats and suspicion that we associate with the infinite universe beyond our home planet.

 The exhibition is produced by Backlight Photo Festival, the Hasselblad Center of Sweden and the Tampere Art Museum.
-The Space Works is curated by Louise Wolthers (Sweden), Sara Walker (Sweden) and Melanie Vandenbrouck (UK) together with Maija Tammi (Finland) and Hannu Vanhanen (Finland).
+Space Works is curated by Louise Wolthers (Sweden), Sara Walker (Sweden) and Melanie Vandenbrouck (UK) together with Maija Tammi (Finland) and Hannu Vanhanen (Finland).
 They selected 12 artists and two images from NASA.
-We have now the great pleasure to announce the Space Works artists for you!
+We now have the great pleasure of announcing the Space Works artists to you!

 Michael Najjar, liquid gravity, 2013, pigment print, diasec

 Monica Alcazar-Duarte (UK-Mexico)

 Caroline Corbasson (France)

 Bianca Salvo (Italy)